 Myth 4.
 The only assembler can be used for embedded system software development.

-Many developers of embedded systems use for the devices programming only assembly language.
+Many developers use for the embedded systems programming only assembly language.
 Yes, a well-written program in assembly language runs faster and uses less memory space than the program written in a high-level language.
 This is an important aspect at a relatively low speed and limited memory.

 But here, arises a risk of code incompatibility.
 In other words, when we will need to use another type of device we will spend a lot of time trying to adapt our program to another system assembly instructions.
 On the other hand, high-level languages allow creating a source code, which can be portable.
 On the basis of this source code, executable machine code is generated.